We welcome you joining our laboratory!

 One of the most beautiful, interesting and mysterious animals in the sea is jellyfish.
 People enjoy seeing this animal in a photograph, aquarium, and even underwater.
 At the same time, it is also one of the most dangerous and troublesome animals in the sea.
-Fishermen have a trouble because their fishing nets are often filled with jellyfish jellies which are going to be waste.
-Sometimes people are killed by a jellyfish during swimming.But jellyfish is not only like that with us.
+Fishermen have a trouble because their fishing nets are often filled with jellies which are going to be waste.
+Sometimes people are killed by a venomous jellyfish.

 In the wild, jellyfish plays a role of important food for fish and shellfish.
 Many fish juveniles and lobster larvae are known to rely on jellyfish for nutrients.
 Jellyfish contains proteins and fats which are essential for fish and shellfish to survive and grow.
 Even in a tank, these animals can be grown with feeding only on jellyfish.

 We are studying the role of jellyfish in the wild as well as the way of utilising jellyfish in fish and shellfish aquaculture.
 No one have tried to utilise jellyfish in the aquaculture field so far, even though jellyfish is known to contain good nutrients.
 Our research could be a big challenge, but will bring us a great outcome.
 Let's have a great and exciting research together!

 - * Symbiotic association between gelatinous zooplankton and crustaceans

 - * Swimming and feeding behaviours of decapod larvae

 - * Taxonomy on marine invertebrate larvae collected from the wild

 - * Embryonic and larval development of marine invertebrates